5ahmnm1920-mep3-G3/VRProject-ahagenstein/README.md

 ### Lessons Learned:

 - plan more time for things you don't really know how to do
+- youtube tutorials are your friend
+- don't make a concept for a game you can't do just because it sounds cool in your head, after you have finished you can always add more things
+- the 2D Debug Mode makes me aggressive

 Copyright by Anna Hagenstein :)